 This episode was produced by Caitlin Dwyer.
 Our audio editing was done by Rick March, assisted by Gordon Graham.
 Music was composed by Corey Larkin.
 Our executive producer is Sankar Raman.

-This episode is produced as part of the Rise Against Hate coalition based in Portland, Oregon and made possible by a generous contribution by Anne Naito-Campbell.
+This episode is produced as part of the Oregon Rises Above Hate coalition based in Portland, Oregon and made possible by a generous contribution by Anne Naito-Campbell.